spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/define-parameter-and-secret-values-in-sccos-environments.md

 {% info_block warningBox "Propagation of Parameters" %}

-Plese note that if you need parameters to be available in your Jenkins instance, we will need to terraform your added or changed parameters.
-Please create a [support case](https://docs.spryker.com/docs/scos/user/intro-to-spryker/support/how-to-use-the-support-portal.html#plattform-change-requests) to ask for this adjustment to be made.
+If you need parameters to be available in your Jenkins instance, we need to terraform your added or changed parameters.
+To ask for this adjustment, create a [support case](https://docs.spryker.com/docs/scos/user/intro-to-spryker/support/how-to-use-the-support-portal.html#plattform-change-requests).

 {% endinfo_block %}